 kHyal creates fashion, illustration, character design and art under the names MegaGlam and Super Fake Cult.
 She is also the creator of The Weather sKwirl™ (her alter ego) and produced an original cartoon every day for two years straight (730 days) between 2010–2012 that garnered her media attention, inclusion in art books, public art commissions, private art sales, and a product line that has been featured in stores, galleries, art fairs and street art in New York, Las Vegas, Miami, Los Angeles, San Francisco, London, Barcelona, Paris, Toulon, Beijing, Shanghai, Montreal, Amsterdam, Brussels, Boston, Basel, Zurich, Milan, Cannes, Venice, Brooklyn, Florence, Fabriano, Frankfurt, Atlanta, Buenos Aires, Beirut, Istanbul, Kobe, Nagasaki, Tokyo, Berlin and beyond.

-kHyal founded a boutique design and marketing firm called fiZz in 2007 with a distinct copywriting arm called Free Range Copy.
+kHyal is founder and President fiZz Agency, a boutique design and marketing firm.
 She is a designer, writer, speaker, author and educator.